suprabhosaha/Computer-Vision-Project/README.md

 2. **Feature Extraction**:

-   * For each component, PSLD and 10 other features are extracted to capture geometric and texture characteristics.
+   * For each component, PSLTD features are extracted to capture geometric and texture characteristics.
-   * Total of **11 features** per component.
+   * Total of **2 feature vector** per component.

 3. **Pooling**:

-   * Component-level features are aggregated using statistical pooling (e.g., mean or histogram pooling) to create a **single page-level feature vector per descriptor**.
+   * Component-level features are aggregated using average pooling column-wise to create a **page-level feature vector per column descriptor**.

 4. **Classification**:

-   * Each of the 11 feature types is used to train a separate **Support Vector Classifier (SVC)**.
+   * Each of the 15 columns is used to train a separate **Support Vector Classifier (SVC)**.
    * Final classification is based on **majority voting** or **score fusion** across all classifiers.

 ---